 Erwin C. Gangl

 Erwin C. "Erv" Gangle has served as a program manager and director for CACI Technologies, Inc. since 1998.
 He was an electrical engineering with the U.S. Air Force at Wright Patterson Air Force Base in Dayton, Ohio from 1964-1988 and retired as chief avionics engineer, strategic systems.
 Mr. Gangle is recognized as an expert in the area of airborn computers and systems integration.
 He is a Life Senior Member of the Institute of Electrical Engineering and Electronic Engineers (IEEE).
-He is also a member of the American Institute of Aeronautics and Astronautics (AIAA) and the Society of Automotive Engineers (SAE) and served on the Steering Commmittee of the Aerospace Electronic Standardization Committe (SAE/AE-9).
+He is also a member of the American Institute of Aeronautics and Astronautics (AIAA) and the Society of Automotive Engineers (SAE) and served on the Steering Committee of the Aerospace Electronic Standardization Committe (SAE/AE-9).

 Todd A. Hoff

 Todd A. Hoff is the vice president of marketing for CHEP in Atlanta, Georgia.
-Prior to working for CHEP, Mr. Hoff served as global vice president of markeing for Heatcraft Worldwide Refrigeration, a division of Lennox International.
-He is a member of the Air-Conditionaing, Heating and Refrigeration Institute (AHRI), the Product Development and Management Association, and a member of the Haas School of Business Berkeley Innovation Forum.
+Prior to working for CHEP, Mr. Hoff served as global vice president of marketing for Heatcraft Worldwide Refrigeration, a division of Lennox International.
+He is a member of the Air-Conditioning, Heating and Refrigeration Institute (AHRI), the Product Development and Management Association, and a member of the Haas School of Business Berkeley Innovation Forum.
 He is the recipient of the Gwinnett Innovation Award (2013) and was recognized as a growth innovation leader for Frost & Sullivan (2011).

 Robert D. Stevens

-Robert D. Stevens is the Executive Vice President for ARCADIS, U.S., Inc. in Fort Worth, texas.
-He began his career as a transportation planner for the City of AKron and became lead planner and technical director for Akron Metropolitan Area Transportation Study.
+Robert D. Stevens is the Executive Vice President for ARCADIS, U.S., Inc. in Fort Worth, Texas.
+He began his career as a transportation planner for the City of Akron and became lead planner and technical director for Akron Metropolitan Area Transportation Study.
 He has also held positions with URS Corporation and Parsons Corporation.
 Mr. Stevens is the current president of American Society of Civil Engineers (ASCE) and has served on its board since 2013.

 Alumni Spotlight - Harry Holcombe